FrameworkComputer/EmbeddedController/docs/zephyr/README.md

 The [Zephyr New Board Checklist](zephyr_new_board_checklist.md) links to the documentation needed to configure individual EC features.

+The [Zephyr Troubleshooting](zephyr_troubleshooting.md) page lists few common errors and troubleshooting techniques used when working with Zephyr.

 ## Source Code Organization

 Zephyr EC images rely on multiple Chromium repositories to build Zephyr EC images.